pps83/wslay/doc/sphinx/man/wslay_event_context_server_init.rst

    ``WSLAY_MSG_MORE``
      There is more data to send

-   It provides some hints to tune performance and behaviour.
+   It provides some hints to tune performance and behavior.

    If there is an error, return -1 and set error code ``WSLAY_ERR_CALLBACK_FAILURE``